-- 1. All allegations which appear to meet the above reporting criteria are to be reported straight away to the 'case manager' who is the Principal.
-Where the Principal is absent or is the subject of the allegation or concern, reports should be made to Chair of the LGB and Head of Safeguarding.
+- All allegations which appear to meet the above reporting criteria are to be reported straight away to the 'case manager' who is the Principal.
+Where the Principal is absent or is the subject of the allegation or concern, reports should be made to Chair of the LGB and Principal of Safeguarding.
 Where the Principal is the subject of the allegation or concern, the Principal must not be informed of the allegation prior to contact with Chair of the LGB, Head of Safeguarding and LADO, and if appropriate, children's social care and the police. - 2.
-Welfare of the child: Where the case manager deems that a child has been harmed, or there to be an immediate risk of harm to a child, or if the situation is an emergency, the DSL (or DDSL) should contact Children's Social Care and, as appropriate (e.g. if there is evidence of a possible criminal offence), the Police immediately. - 3.
-Investigating and supporting the person subject to the allegation: Before contacting the LADO, schools should conduct basic enquiries in line with local procedures to establish the facts and help determine if there is any foundation to the allegation, being careful not to jeopardise any future police investigation, such as: - Was the individual in the school at the time of the allegation? - Could they have come into contact with the child?
+Where the case manager deems that a child has been harmed, or there to be an immediate risk of harm to a child, or if the situation is an emergency, the DSL (or DDSL) should contact Children's Social Care and, as appropriate (e.g. if there is evidence of a possible criminal offence), the Police immediately. - 3.
+Before contacting the LADO, schools should conduct basic enquiries in line with local procedures to establish the facts and help determine if there is any foundation to the allegation, being careful not to jeopardise any future police investigation, such as: - Was the individual in the school at the time of the allegation? - Could they have come into contact with the child?